phetsims/phet-vite-demo/README.md

 phet-vite-demo
 ================

 Testing out using Vite with PhET code.
-Does NOT rely on the PhET transpiler, just needs the relevant directories checked out adjacent to this repo.
+Uses the phet-lib NPM package.

 ### Quick Start